 The DSC Change Budget is an annual investment made by customers to deliver changes approved for design and implementation by the industry elected DSC Change Management Committee (ChMC).

 In previous years the DSC Change Budget has been dominated by UNC driven change.
-Following the introduction of the REC, and as described in the previous section, it is anticipated that the DSC Change Budget will be required to fund both general UNC change and general REC change (for CSSC switching change) following CSS implementation.
+Following feedback from customers during the consultation period, we have renamed this as General Change, to reflect that changes may come from a broader range of market drivers than just UNC, and separated out Decarbonisation into its own Investment Area.